openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 .. note::

-   Arm® platforms execute quantized models in simulation mode: the whole model (including qauntization operations) is executed in floating point precision.
+   Arm® platforms execute quantized models in simulation mode: the whole model (including quantization operations) is executed in floating point precision.

 Floating Point Data Types Specifics
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

+CPU plugin supports the following floating-point data types as inference precision of internal primitives:

+- f32 (Intel® x86-64, Arm®)
+- bf16 (Intel® x86-64)

 The default floating-point precision of a CPU primitive is ``f32``.
 To support the ``f16`` OpenVINO IR the plugin internally converts all the ``f16`` values to ``f32`` and all the calculations are performed using the native precision of ``f32``.